pulumi/pulumi-hugo/themes/default/content/product/_index.md

           features:
               - title: 10x productivity
                 description: |
-                   Engineers can manage 10x more cloud resources compared to traditional CLI tools.
+                   Engineers can manage 10x more cloud resources using Automation API compared to traditional CLI tools.
               - title: Build custom CLIs
                 description: |
-                    Create CLIs that make it easy for your developers to provision prebuilt architectures.
+                    Build atop Pulumi to create CLIs that make it easy for end-users to provision prebuilt cloud architectures.
               - title: Power up your SaaS
                 description: |
-                    Enable your cloud service to dynamically provision and manage cloud resources at scale.
+                    Enable your services and APIs to dynamically provision and manage cloud resources at scale.

         - title: "Build infrastructure faster with reusable components"
           sub_title: "Pulumi Packages"